Bandfield History, Family Crest & Coats of Arms

 Early Origins of the Bandfield family

-Shirley, Evelyn Philip, The Noble and Gentle Men of England; The Arms and Descents.
-Westminster: John Bower Nichols and Sons, 1866, Print.
+The surname Bandfield was first found in Devon, at Poltimore where John Baumfield was the original ancestor of this family having been granted lands there during the reign of Edward I. His pedigree can be traced for three generations before that period.
 The family were bequeathed the manor of Poltimore in 1298 by William Pontyngton, Canon of Exeter Cathedral.
 Today Poltimore House is a 18th-century country house having gone through many changes from the original grant.
 The current iteration of Poltimore House was built by Richard Bampfylde (d.1595) about 1550 or so.

 Banwell is a village and civil parish on the River Banwell in the North Somerset and dates back to Saxon times when it was first listed as Bananwylle in 904.

 Early History of the Bandfield family

-Another 186 words (13 lines of text) covering the years 1086, 1272, 1462, 1492, 1575, 1581, 1582, 1642, 1752, 1766, 1560, 1626, 1597, 1585, 1621, 1622, 1628, 1629, 1683, 1633, 1692, 1659, 1671, 1679, 1685 and 1679 are included under the topic Early Bandfield History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Bandfield research.
+Another 119 words (8 lines of text) covering the years 1086, 1272, 1462, 1492, 1575, 1581, 1582, 1642, 1752, 1766, 1560, 1626, 1597, 1585, 1621, 1622, 1628, 1629, 1683, 1633, 1692, 1659, 1671, 1679, 1685, 1679 and 1658 are included under the topic Early Bandfield History in all our PDF Extended History products and printed products wherever possible.

 Bandfield Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Bandfield are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 The variations of the name Bandfield include: Bamfield, Bammfield, Bramfield, Bamfeld, Bampfeld, Bampfield, Banfilde, Bampfild, Bampfyld, Bamfeild, Banfield and many more.

 Early Notables of the Bandfield family (pre 1700)

-Another 44 words (3 lines of text) are included under the topic Early Bandfield Notables in all our PDF Extended History products and printed products wherever possible.
+Another 55 words (4 lines of text) are included under the topic Early Bandfield Notables in all our PDF Extended History products and printed products wherever possible.